 Feature Update: Improved Allergen Management Risk Categories

-- Peanuts: Making life difficult for approximately 1% of people since 1500 B.C.
+- Peanuts: Making life difficult for approximately 1% of people

 - Undeclared allergens: The leading cause of food withdrawals, costing UK food manufacturers millions of pounds in product recalls and posing a potential threat to life

 For both food allergy sufferers and producers/retailers, the identification and communication of potential allergy risks is becoming increasingly difficult as supply chains become more and more complex.

 As part of Authenticate’s new-look product data page launched in May, several changes have been made to the collection and display of allergen information:

 Additional Risk Categories for Increased Accuracy

 Twenty-seven individual allergens will be listed under the following 5 categories for a more accurate indication of contamination risk:

 - Declared on label